HMS R12: Design and description

 The R-class submarine was designed to meet an Admiralty requirement for a specialised hunter-killer submarine with an emphasis on submerged performance.
-The boats had a length of 163 ft 9 in overall, a beam of 15 ft 3 in and a mean draft of 11 ft 6 in.
+The boats had a length of 163 ft 9 in overall, a beam of 15 ft 3 in and a mean draught of 11 ft 6 in.
 They displaced 410 LT on the surface and 503 LT submerged.
 The R-class submarines had a crew of 2 officers and 20 ratings.
 They had a diving depth of 150 ft.

 For surface running, the boats were powered by a single eight-cylinder 240 bhp diesel engine that drove the single propeller shaft.
 When submerged it was driven by a 1200 hp electric motor.
 They could reach 9.5 kn on the surface and 15 kn underwater.
 On the surface, the R class had a range of 2400 nmi at 9 kn and 60 nmi at 5 kn submerged.

 The boats were armed with six 18-inch (45 cm) torpedo tubes in the bow.
 They carried six reload torpedoes for a grand total of a dozen torpedoes.
 They were equipped with an array of five hydrophones in the bow to allow them to locate and engage targets while submerged.